Constant Lestienne: 2016: First challenger title, betting scandal and ban

-2017: Grand Slam debut
+2017: Grand Slam debut in doubles

-He made his Major main draw debut at the 2017 French Open after receiving a wildcard to the doubles main draw with Corentin Moutet.
+He made his Grand Slam main draw debut at the 2017 French Open after receiving a wildcard to the doubles main draw with Corentin Moutet.
 They defeated Dustin Brown and Lu Yen-hsun in the first round, but were defeated by Jean-Julien Rojer and Horia Tecău in the second round.

-2021-2022: Four Challengers, Top 75, First ATP semifinal
+2021-2022: Four Challengers, Top 75, first ATP semifinal

 He won his third Challenger at the 2021 JC Ferrero Challenger Open in Alicante, Spain in October 2021.
-As a result he climbed 50 positions back up in the rankings to world No. 208 on 18 October 2021.
+As a result, he climbed 50 positions in the rankings to world No. 208 on 18 October 2021.

-On August 1, 2022 Lestienne entered the Top 100 at World No. 90, following two ATP Challenger Tour titles in Spain in July 2022 and two more finals in the same year.
+On August 1, 2022, Lestienne entered the Top 100 at World No. 90, following two ATP Challenger Tour titles in Spain in July 2022 and two more finals in the same year.
 He won his third Challenger in Vancouver in August and reached the top 75 in the rankings on 22 August 2022.